nextflow-io/crg-course-nov16/README.md

 ### Step 1

-Create an empty working directory eg. `~/docker-demo` and change to it:
+Create an empty working directory eg. `~/docker-tutorial` and change to it:

 ```
-mkdir ~/docker-demo
+mkdir ~/docker-tutorial
-cd ~/docker-demo
+cd ~/docker-tutorial
 ```

-Warning: the Docker build process automatically copies all file in launching working directory to the Docker daemon in order to create an image.
-Thus it's imporant *always* to work in a directory containing only the files you want to copy in your Docker image.
+Warning: the Docker build process automatically copies all files that are located in the launching working directory to the Docker daemon in order to create an image.
+This can take a lot of time for big/many files.
+For this reason it's imporant *always* to work in a directory containing only the files you really need to include in your Docker image.
 Alternatively you can use the `.dockerignore` file to select the path to exclude from the build.

 ### Step 2